The capsule of the knee is a waterproof bladder which surrounds and protects the internal structures of the joint.

 Back to top

-The loose baggy folds of the normal capsule facilitate movement of the knee, but when the knee capsule is inflated and tense the knee cannot move so well and the person will experience stiffness in addition to pain.
+This allows smooth movement of the cartilage surfaces of the bones of the joint.
+The fluid also nourishes the structures inside the knee.
+The loose baggy folds also facilitate movement of the knee, but when the knee capsule is tense with fluid the knee cannot move so well and the person will experience stiffness in addition to pain.

 Back to top